AVEVA/CONNECT-data-services-developer-docs/content/communities/community-view-shared-streams.md

 # View shared streams

-After a community has been established, you can view which data streams in your tenant have been shared into a community.
-You can view which data streams are shared in one of two ways: from the `Communities` page or `Sequential Data Store`.
-Your access to view information depends upon your assigned user roles and permissions.
+After a community is established, you can view which data streams have been shared into it.
+You can view both the streams that your tenant shares, as well as the streams that other tenants share.
+View shared data streams in one of two ways: from the `Communities` page or `Sequential Data Store`.
+Your access to view shared data stream information depends upon your assigned user roles and permissions.

 ## To view shared streams